Liu-group/AutoSolvate/docs/tutorialGUI.rst

 .. image:: _images/tutorial1_9.png
    :width: 800

-After a few seconds, you will see a diaglog window pop up with the message to show the generation has finished.
+After a few seconds, you will see a dialog window pop up with the message to show the generation has finished.

 .. image:: _images/tutorial1_10.png
    :width: 400

-At the same time, in the original terminal where you launched AutoSolvate, and you will see information about each step of the structure and force field genearation
+At the same time, in the original terminal where you launched AutoSolvate, and you will see information about each step of the structure and force field generation

 .. image:: _images/tutorial1_11.png
    :width: 800